 The National Highway Traffic Safety Administration (NHTSA) defines impairment as any state under which an individual drives differently and less safely than they normally would.
 The NHTSA also states that even over-the-counter medicines can cause impairment and therefore result in a DUI charge.

-It is important to always be aware of warning labels on medication that advise the user to not operate heavy machinery or vehicles.
+It is important to always be aware of warning labels on medication that advise the user against operating heavy machinery or vehicles.
 Doing so can help prevent a DUI and, most importantly, keep you and others safe.

 Since an impairment DUI does not solely rely on any form of blood concentration testing, the criteria for proving impairment typically consists of a field sobriety test or other tell-tale signs of intoxication, including: